wiedwo/ebusd-guide-Ochsner-GMWW-with-Home-Assistant/docs/home_assistant_pi4.md

 ## Install and configure eBUSd AddOn in Home Assistant
 - Goto Home Assistant Settings => Add-ons => ADD-On Store => search eBUSd => install
-- use ha_ebusd_config.yaml as a template
+- use can use ha_ebusd_config.yaml as a template, but (if possible)avoid to change mqttint: and configpath:

 ## Install and configure other AddOns and Integrations (only if not yet done)

 - **MQTT Broker:** A message broker that supports the MQTT protocol.
 It allows for efficient and reliable communication between Home Assistant and ebusd AddOn.